2hog/docker-training/_presentations/docker-kubernetes-crash-course/presentation.md

 * Easy and simple to use developer experience for the masses

 ---
-# What is Docker

-Docker is an operating system for your data center.

----

 # The Docker platform building blocks
 * runc - the runtime